Enome/arrowbreaker-sup/README.md

 # Arrowbreaker: Sup

-Sup is an easy to setup web application for Node.js that will ping your urls and warn by email if their HTTP status code changes.
+Sup is an easy to setup web application for Node.js that will ping your urls and warn you by email if their HTTP status code changes.

 - link to demo.
 - link arrowbreaker